HermanL02/WarwickUniversity-Notes/202309/Essay.md

 ### Source Choosing

-I would like to choose several sources.
+When I am choosing the sources to do critical analysis, I mainly choose

 During the analyse, I will especially concentrate on